3dyuval/treewalker.nvim/README.md

 ## Mapping

-I've found Ctrl - h / j / k / l to be a really natural flow for this plugin, and adding Shift to that for swapping just felt so clean.
-So here are the mappings I use:
+I've found Ctrl - h / j / k / l to be a really natural flow for this plugin, and adding Shift to that for swapping just felt so clean. **This fork adds parent navigation** which can be mapped to a convenient key.

 In `init.lua`: